commerceblock/docs/source/request-guide/index.rst

     ocean-cli getrequests

-Download the `report script <https://github.com/commerceblock/coordinator/blob/develop/scripts/report.py>`_, replace the `txid` parameter with the request id parameter and run this script to monitor the guardnode response performance.
-This will only work once the request has become active.
+Download the `report script <https://github.com/commerceblock/coordinator/blob/develop/scripts/report.py>`_, replace the `txid` parameter with the request id parameter and run this script to monitor the guardnode response performance and pays due to be paid to each by the end of the service.
+This information will only become available once the service request has started.